ChrisKurz/nRF_Connect_SDK/README.md

 - [Timing - Timers](doc/NCSv2.5.0_ZKS_Timing_02_Timers.md) - This hands-on demonstrates how Zephyr's Timing Kernel Service can be used (Timer for Function trigger).

+- [Timing - UpTime](doc/NCSv2.5.0_ZKS_Timing_UpTime.md) - Zephyr provides the application access to an uptime counter.
+This examples shows the available API functions.

 ### Other

 #### Version